arnavwinner/CS251/README.md

 Follow these steps to execute the Pascal Lexical Analyzer (Pascal.l file):

-1. Generate the lexer code:
+1. Generate the lexer code: `lex Pascal.l`

-2. Compile the lexer code:
+2. Compile the lexer code: `gcc lex.yy.c -o lexer -ll`

-3. Run the lexer:
+3. Run the lexer: `./lexer`

 Now, you can analyze Pascal syntax by running the `./lexer` executable and providing input through the terminal.